-As a parent we are always on the lookout for behaviours and milestones not met that may put that niggle into our minds when it comes to our kids’ development.
-We start Googling checklists to reassure ourselves, only to find that we worry all the more.
+As a parent we are always on the lookout for behaviours and milestones not met when it comes to our kids’ development.
 It’s only natural to be concerned if your child is struggling with reading, is having a tough time interacting or making friends, or maybe showing inappropriate responses that you just know are not quite right.
 But what should you do if you suspect your child really does have some learning difficulties or behaviour issues that need addressing?
 The first thing is this: don’t panic!
-Every child is different and while some do need the supportive environment of an early intervention and inclusive school, most are able to tick along just fine in either local or international school with a bit of extra help.
+Every child is different and while some do need the supportive environment of an early intervention and inclusive school, most are able to tick along just fine in either local or international school with a bit of extra help and learning support.
 If you do feel that your child needs to be tested then the good news is that Singapore has a wide-range of diagnostic specialists that can carry out official assessments, as well as some fantastic schools in Singapore that support children with special needs.

 Early signs that your child may have learning difficulties, special needs or behavioural issues

 No two children are ever the same.
 They all learn at different rates and in different ways, and there is nothing worse than comparing your own child to the child genius your Facebook support group mum-mate is always bragging about.
 It is perfectly normal for your child to achieve early years targets in their own time.
 But if you are worried at all about your child’s development, and these disorders and signs do resonate with you, then it could be the first step to getting the intervention that your child needs to help make their learning experiences as positive as possible.
 Learning issues are often grouped into three categories initially.